+'''

 Y is solved by X, X resolves Y, X finds a solution to Y, X tries to solve Y, X deals with Y, Y is resolved by X, X addresses Y, X seeks a solution to Y, X does something about Y, X solution to Y, Y is resolved in X, Y is solved through X, X rectifies Y, X copes with Y, X overcomes Y, X eases Y, X tackles Y, X alleviates Y, X corrects Y, X is a solution to Y, X makes Y worse, X irons out Y

+'''

-This list of associated paths looks tantalizingly close to the kind of axioms that would prove useful in an inference system.
-However, DIRT only outputs pairs of paths that have some semantic relation.
-We used these as our set to extract finergrained relations.
+DIRT only outputs pairs of paths that it has syntactic evidence of being in some semantic relation.
+We used these as our set to extract finer-grained relations.